Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: Abstract

-This Mini-Course gives an introduction to classical differential geometry of curves and surfaces in Lorentz-Minkowski space $\e_1^3$.
-In the case of surfaces, we will study spacelike surfaces, specially with the assumption that its mean curvature is constant.
-Throughout the lectures, we will compare the results and techniques with those ones in Euclidean ambient space.
+We review part of the classical theory of curves and surfaces in $3$-dimensional Lorentz-Minkowski space.
+We focus in spacelike surfaces with constant mean curvature pointing the differences and similarities with the Euclidean space.

-The topics that this Mini-Course covers will be self-contained, in such way the each chapter tries to use the material of the previous ones.
-We begin in Chapter 1 with an introduction to the metric space of Lorentz-Minkowski space $\e_1^3$ with some details on the isometries of this space.
-The second chapter is devoted to develop the Frenet equations for curves in $\e_1^3$.
-This part follows the Euclidean notions, such as, planar curves with constant curvature, helices and Bertrand curves.

-In Chapter 3 we begin with the study of surfaces in $\e_1^3$ and we pay special attention on spacelike surfaces.
-We give the notion of mean curvature and we find all umbilical surfaces in $\e_1^3$.
-In Chapter 4 we characterize spacelike surfaces with constant mean curvature as solutions of a variational problem.
-Moreover, we give the maximum principle for this kind of surfaces, which will be used in Chapter 5 to study the shape of a spacelike compact surface with constant mean curvature.
-We give the basic tools to solve the Dirichlet problem and we compare the solvability with what happens in Euclidean space.
-Finally, Chapter 6 is devoted to study spacelike surfaces with constant mean curvature and foliated by circles.
-We show the Lorentzian catenoid as well as the corresponding Riemann examples for the Lorentzian space.

-\emph{A final remark.} The reader can find lacks in the topics that cover these lectures.
-However, our plan was to write the Mini-Course and we do not expect to realize a (definitive) text of differential geometry in Minkowski space.
-Also, he will find typographic errors and an English wording not so polished.
-Anyway, the author of this text will thank any suggestion to improve this version (e-mail address: rcamino@ugr.es).
-There is a Spanish version of these notes upon request.